 Outline Illustration Styles in Web Design

-An eye-catchy trend which most people love because it simply reminds them of childhood: outline drawings.
+An eye-catchy trend that most people love because it simply reminds them of childhood: outline drawings.
 Often combined with bright colors and presented as simple, minimalist illustrations, this trend easily gets under the visitor’s skin.
 It’s unique enough to be remembered.
 Yet simple enough for the visitor to instantly grasp the idea behind it.

 Pencil & Sketchy Drawings